Every James Bond Film Ranked

 6. The Spy Who Loved Me

-In Roger Moore's best outing as James Bond, 007 joins forces with a Russian secret agent code named Triple X, played brilliantly by Barbara Bach, to stop a reclusive megalomaniac named Karl Stromberg, who plans to destroy the world and create a new civilization under the sea.
-Bond and Triple X spend just as much time fighting with each other as they do alongside each other which makes his relationship this Bond girl one of the most fun.
-This film introduces one of the series’ most recognizable bad guys played by Richard Kiel, the metal-mouthed henchman known as Jaws.
-This installment opens with a giant stunt as Bond skis off a cliff and opens a British Flag parachute, setting a new standard for this franchise.
+In Roger Moore's best outing as James Bond, the spy joins forces with a Russian secret agent code named Triple X, played brilliantly by Barbara Bach, to stop a reclusive megalomaniac named Karl Stromberg, who plans to destroy the world and create a new civilization under the sea.
+Bond and Triple X spend just as much time fighting with each other as they do fighting alongside each other which makes his relationship with this Bond girl one of the most fun.
+This film also introduces one of the series’ most recognizable bad guys played by Richard Kiel, the metal-mouthed henchman known as Jaws.
+The opening stunt has Bond ski off a cliff and open a British Flag parachute, setting a new standard for this franchise.

 5. From Russia With Love

-This is such a great movie and one of the best the 007 series has to offer.
-Robert Shaw‘s assassin villain Red Grant is one of the scariest and most formidable foes 007 ever has faced.
+This is such a great movie, and one of the best the 007 series has to offer.
+Robert Shaw‘s ruthless villain Red Grant is one of the scariest and most formidable foes 007 ever has faced.
 The assassin's plan is to kill Bond in retaliation for the death of one of the key members of SPECTRE as 007 brings a Soviet defector back to the United Kingdom.
-Shaw's performance is a highlight here and his character is wickedly smart, ruthless, cold-blooded, and incredibly strong.
-His conversation with Bond and their fight on the train is maybe my favorite sequence in any James Bond movie.
-However, Daniel Bianchi should not be overlooked as she delivers a wonderful performance as a real, normal (yet stunningly beautiful) Bond girl.
+Shaw's performance is a highlight here and his character is wickedly smart, cold-blooded, and incredibly strong.
+His conversation with Bond and their ensuing fight on the train is maybe my favorite sequence in any James Bond movie.
+However, Daniel Bianchi should not be overlooked as she delivers a wonderful performance as a real, normal, yet stunningly beautiful Bond girl.
 The finale also establishes the giant spectacle we come to expect from this series.

 4. Casino Royale

 Daniel Craig began his term as 007 with a bang in this movie which marks the first time the series seriously tried to reboot itself.
-Opening with Bond earning his Double-O status is a bold move as it's an intense and gritty sequence.
-Mads Mikkelsen's Le Chiffre is one of the creepiest, smartest, and most sinister villains 007 goes up against, as he plays a high stakes poker game to get info on a planned terrorist attack involving an experimental aircraft.
+Opening with Bond earning his Double-O status is a bold move as it's an intense and gritty fight sequence.
+Mads Mikkelsen's Le Chiffre is one of the creepiest, smartest, and most sinister villains 007 goes up against The plot has Bond playing a high stakes poker game to get info on a planned terrorist attack involving an experimental aircraft.
 However, the reason this is one of the best Bond films is because of his relationship with Eva Green's Vesper Lynd.
 It’s so effective and so complex as Bond opens his heart for the first time to this woman early in his career and gets hit for it.
 Did he get blindsided by true love or was he deceived by a cunning femme fatale?
 Which would be worse for a man like James Bond?
 These questions are brought up at the end of the movie and puts our new, tougher 007 into a very interesting, opaque, spot as a character.

 3. Dr. No